daviderandino/LLM-Agents-for-Collaborative-Test-Case/README.md

 ### B. The Multi-Agent System.
 A system with at least 2 distinct roles that interact.
 Test different "patterns":

-- Collaborative: Agent A writes the test, Agent B suggests improvements ("Could you add a test for empty strings?"), Agent A corrects.
+- **Collaborative**: Agent A writes the test, Agent B suggests improvements ("Could you add a test for empty strings?"), Agent A corrects.

-- Competitive (Optional but recommended): Agent A writes the test, Agent B actively seeks to find errors in the test or uncovered cases, challenging Agent A.
+- **Competitive** (Optional but recommended): Agent A writes the test, Agent B actively seeks to find errors in the test or uncovered cases, challenging Agent A.

 ## 3. The Data (Code Under Test)
 - Select 10-20 functions from public datasets or open-source snippets.